-Directives:
+Guidance:

-1. No later than May 11, 2018, each Bureau shall issue direction requiring contemporaneous compilation of Decision Files for decision-making processes that will or could result in a "final Agency action" subject to challenge under the Administrative Procedure Act.5 Each Bureau shall further establish a system for standardized Decision File tracking to comply with this Memorandum and that comports with the needs of the Office of the Solicitor, the Office of Environmental Policy and Compliance, and the Office of the Chief Information Officer.
+This guidance builds upon and complements the instructions and requirements established by the Office of the Chief Information Officer set forth in 380 DM Ch.
+1. Each bureau should establish direction and a system regarding contemporaneous compilation of Decision Files for decision-making processes that will or could result in a "final Agency action" subject to challenge under the APA.
+Bureaus should coordinate with the Office of Solicitor and the Office of the Chief Information Officer.

-2. The Decision File should:
+1. The Decision File should:

-- Contain the complete story of the Agency decision-making process, including options considered and rejected by the Agency; - Include important substantive information that was presented to, relied on, or reasonably available to the decision maker; - Establish that the Agency complied with relevant statutory, regulatory, and Agency requirements; and - Demonstrate that the Agency followed a reasoned decision-making process. - 3.
-Bureaus and Offices have wide latitude to create and maintain Decision Files, but the following general guidelines should be followed:
+- Contain the complete story of the Agency decision-making process, including options considered and rejected by the Agency; - Include important substantive information that was presented to, relied on, or used by the decision maker; - Establish that the Agency complied with relevant statutory, regulatory, and Agency requirements; and - Demonstrate that the Agency followed a reasoned decision-making process. - 2.
+Bureaus and offices have wide latitude to create and maintain Decision Files, but the following general guidelines should be followed: - The Office of the Solicitor should be consulted throughout the process as necessary; - A Decision File should be created once consideration of a proposal, application, request, or decision begins, which will vary based on the situation;

-4 44 U.S.C. § 3101.
+^{6 44} U.S.C. § 3101.